Course type: Online

 Statement in relation to scope of practice

-You are competent in the clinical skill of ano-rectal examination.
+I confirm that I am competent in the clinical skill of ano-rectal examination.

 Delegate Terms and Conditions

 Cancellation by a participant

 Where a place on a course has been confirmed a 90% refund will be given for cancellation up to 4 weeks before the workshop, a 50% refund will be given for cancellation up to 2 weeks before the course.
 No refund will be given for a cancellation within 2 weeks of the course.
 If eligible for a refund this must be claimed within three months of the course taking place.